DeadLeavez/Leaves-LootFuckery/readme.md

 Config file has had ``"HarmlessErrorLogging": true`` added, but it defaults to being false if not present.
 Config files from previous versions ARE compatible.

+## 1.4.0

+- Updated to 3.9.0
+- Set all loot values to 1.0 (no changes being made).
+This has been done because I don't plan to update relooted.
+The old config is still included.

+Old Config files ARE compatible.